-Nightwing: The Series is a web series created by the Ismahawk web-video creation team, focusing on the superhero Nightwing, a.k.a.
+Nightwing: The Series is a web series on YouTube created by the Ismahawk web video creation team, focusing on the superhero Nightwing, a.k.a.
 Dick Grayson, former Robin of DC Comics fame.
 It premiered on YouTube on September 29, 2014.

 This web video series includes the following tropes:

-- Abled in the Adaptation: This version of Deathstroke.
+- Abled in the Adaptation: This version of Deathstroke upon his introduction.
 His comic-book counterpart has only one eye and is still feared as a master assassin; here, he's got both eyes working just fine.
-That might change following his getting sniped by Red Hood, as one side of his abandoned helmet's face-plate is bloodied, though the man himself is nowhere to be seen.

 - Age Lift: Wintergreen is middle aged here as opposed to elderly like in the comics.